• Recipes

 • Stir in soy sauce mixture and simmer for at least 10 mins.
 The sauce should reduce, and the beef will darken in color.

 • Serve beef over a bed of white rice, top with green onion, red pepper flakes, and sesame seeds.
+You can also serve this with butter lettuce (or similar) and make lettuce wraps!

 To Freeze